giann/zappa/README.md

 ...
 ```

-If you miss one or you wanna use [web components](http://www.polymer-project.org/), you can use `element`:
+If you miss one or you want to use [web components](http://www.polymer-project.org/), you can use `element`:

 ```javascript